micahwoods/micahwoods.github.io/_posts/2019-01-28-a-golfers-paradise.md

 > November 6, 1934

-> Motored Babe Ruth, Lefty O'Doul, and Shiro Akaboshi, champion of the Tokyo Golf Club, to Asaka for golf, where we managed to finish about fourteen holes in spite of the camera mean who pursued the Babe over the course.
+> Motored Babe Ruth, Lefty O'Doul, and Shiro Akaboshi, champion of the Tokyo Golf Club, to Asaka for golf, where we managed to finish about fourteen holes in spite of the camera men who pursued the Babe over the course.
 The Babe hits a tremendous ball, as does O'Doul, and both of them play sound golf but both were out of practice and their shots were not always straight.
 It amused me to hear the Bambino observe, when he said I was trying to hit the ball too hard (my usual weakness), that it was precisely the same principle in baseball and that if one tried to hit too hard (listen to the King of Swat) one was bound to take one's eyes off the ball.
 I haven't noticed the Babe letting up any at the home plate.

 ![tokyo gc](/img/tokyo_sepia.jpg)
 <small><strong>Tokyo Golf Club in recent years.</strong></small>

 > But the real kick of the day for me was to listen to the Babe and Lefty discussing a hundred subjects in the baseball world while we motored out and in.
 Wish I had a stenographer present.
 After the game we had to sit on the steps of the Club, with our caddies behind us, and talk for the newsreels.
 Suddenly and unexpectedly told to say something, I observed, so far as I can remember, "Well Babe, it's fine to see you in Tokyo.
 I don't know if you realize what distinguished company you are in to-day.
 Mr. Akaboshi, champion of the Tokyo Golf Club, and---the worst golfer in the world---myself."

 > The Babe responded nobly that he must dispute that title with me as he had been in every blankety-blank trap on the course.
 He had.
 But he always got out with his first explosion shot, while I didn't.
-Of course the personnel and caddies at the Club were thrilled to the core, and I presented the Babe to such players as we met on the course; "Please to know you," said the Bambino.
+Of course the personnel and caddies at the Club were thrilled to the core, and I presented the Babe to such players as we met on the course; "Pleased to know you," said the Bambino.
 Of course all Japan has gone wild over him.
 He is a great deal more effective Ambassador than I could ever be.

 ![softbank hawks game](/img/hawks.jpg)
 <small><strong>Baseball remains a popular sport in Japan.
 This is at a Softbank Hawks game in Fukuoka; the Hawks have won the Japan Series 5 times in the past 8 years, including in 2017 and 2018.</strong></small>